fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ### Exercises 11.15-11.16.

 Let's extend our workflow so that it will automatically increase (bump) the version when a pull request is merged into the main branch and [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) the release with the version number.
-We will use an open source action developed by a third-party: [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action).
+We will use an open source action developed by a third party: [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action).

 #### 11.15 Adding versioning